Europe Explorer

 Is this trip right for me?

 This trip is made for travellers who value their independence but also want the benefit of a local leader and a group of like-minded travellers.
 The itinerary includes lots of free time when your leader will offer suggestions.
 Please budget spending money for optional activities you want to partake in.
+We recommend booking tickets one month in advance for any optional activities that require pre-booking.

 Important information

-A single supplement is not available on this trip.
+1. A single supplement is not available on this trip.

 What to bring/pack